Open Positions in the Poston Lab

 - Excellent Stanford benefits

-Successful applicants will have completed a PhD in neuroscience or a related field, and have a strong record of productivity that includes neuroimaging publications.
-Individuals with an interest in the cognitive and behavioral aspects of Parkinson’s disease are particularly encouraged to apply.
-Candidates will need a high level of experience in methodological aspects of structural and functional MRI to both support other members of the group as well as to advance the overall aims of the lab through their own work.
+Successful applicants will have completed a PhD in neuroscience or a related field, and have a strong record of productivity that includes neurodegenerative, biomarker, or neuroimaging publications.
+Individuals with an interest in the cognitive and behavioral aspects of Parkinson’s disease and Lewy Body Dementia are particularly encouraged to apply.
+Candidates will need a high level of experience in Statistics to both support other members of the group as well as to advance the overall aims of the lab through their own work.
 Position start date is negotiable.

-The Poston Lab at Stanford University studies brain networks in Parkinson’s disease and other neurodegenerative disorders by developing and applying leading edge multimodal functional and structural neuroimaging methods, including task fMRI, resting fMRI, DTI, and 7T MRI.
-Research recruitment is supported by four clinical movement disorders and four clinical behavioral neurologists.
-In addition, substantial archived functional and structural MRI data is available for analysis.
-The Poston Lab is highly integrated with several other neuroimaging labs at Stanford (Menon, Greicius, and Kerchner Labs for example), which provides a rich scientific and collaborative community.
+The Poston Lab at Stanford University studies brain networks and biomarkers in Lewy body diseases, such as Lewy Body Dementia, Parkinson’s disease and other neurodegenerative disorders by developing and applying leading edge biologic biomarker, PET, and MRI studies.
+The Poston Lab is highly integrated with several other neuroscience labs at Stanford (Wyss-Coray, Greicius, Mormino, Montine, for example), which provides a rich scientific and collaborative community.
 We are supported by funding from the National Institutes of Health and the Michael J Fox Foundation for Parkinson’s Research.
 We like working with other smart, motivated, fun people looking to better the lives of our patients through scientific discovery and innovation.

 Interested applicants can send their CV, three letters of reference, and a cover letter describing their research interests and career goals to Dr. Kathleen Poston (firstname.lastname@example.org).